Chart Color Schemes

 Fairview Park's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Fairview Park residents show relatively positive health outcomes, with common conditions seen across both young and old age groups at a standard level.
+Fairview Park residents show relatively positive health outcomes, with common conditions seen equally among younger and older cohorts.

-Private health cover stands at approximately 52% of the total population (~1,907 people), slightly below the average SA2 area rate.
-Asthma and arthritis are the most prevalent medical conditions, affecting 8.6% and 8.5% of residents respectively.
-A majority, 67.6%, report being completely free from medical ailments, compared to 66.3% across Greater Adelaide.
-The area has a senior population (aged 65 and over) comprising 21.4% of residents (787 people).
-Health outcomes among seniors are particularly strong, outperforming the general population in health metrics.
+Private health cover stands at approximately 52%, affecting around 2,060 people.
+Asthma and arthritis are the most prevalent medical conditions, impacting 8.6% and 8.5% of residents respectively.
+A total of 67.6% report no medical ailments, compared to 66.3% in Greater Adelaide.
+The area has a senior population of 21.4%, numbering around 850 people.
+Health outcomes among seniors are notably strong, outperforming the general population in various health metrics.

 Frequently Asked Questions - Health